alekseikoznov/alekseikoznov/README.md

 ## Hi, my name is Aleksei Koznov :hand:
-#### I am Python Developer with background in civil engineering.
-Mainly focused on Backend.
+#### I am a Python Developer with a background in civil engineering.
+Mainly focused on the Backend.

 ### My stack
 - Python, Django, FastAPI, Flask, Django REST Framework